 The SHAKEN framework can be used for calls that originate and terminate within the same country, as well as, for calls that originate in one country and terminate in another.
-For example, when Canada implements SHAKEN7 for all IP-based voice calls, which is mandated to happen in 2020, then caller ID verification will be possible between the U.S. and Canada since both will have a SHAKEN-based framework implemented.
+For example, when Canada implements SHAKEN7 for all IP-based voice calls, then caller ID verification will be possible between the U.S. and Canada since both will have a SHAKEN-based framework implemented.
 There is also the scenario in which a call originates from a country that does not implement SHAKEN and terminates in a country that does.